Siena, Italy: The Heart of the Tuscany!

 The Museo dell’Opera della Metropolitana or simply the Cathedral Museum is located right next to the Cathedral in Duomo Nuovo.
 This museum, which was actually founded in 1869, is an exhibition of collected original works from the cathedral.
 Here, for example, the works of Duccio di Buoninsegna are displayed.
 Among them is the Maestà, the altarpiece that once decorated the high altar of the Cathedral.
 Also impressive paintings, such as the Madonna degli Occhi Grossi, one of the oldest paintings of the Sienese school, can be seen here.

-Tip: From the Cathedral Museum you can easily reach the Facciatone, one of the best viewpoints in Siena.
+Tip: From the Cathedral Museum you can reach the Facciatone, one of the best viewpoints of Siena.
+From there you can enjoy probably the most stunning panorama of the old town.

 Fonte Gaia Fountain

-The impressive Piccolomini Library is also worth seeing.
+The impressive Piccolomini Library is also worth seeing in Siena.
 It is located directly in the Cathedral of Siena, in the left aisle, and was commissioned by the Archbishop as early as 1492.
 Inside, besides the splendid handwritten manuscripts, there is a fantastic collection of frescoes and artistic paintings painted by Pinturicchio and some of his students.
 A real highlight for all art and culture fans!

-Another interesting attraction in Siena is the Baptistery of San Giovanni, the baptistery located in the square of the same name under the Cathedral.
-It was built between 1316 and 1325 with the unfinished façade dating back to the second half of the 14th century.
+A fascinating attraction in Siena is the Baptistery of San Giovanni, the baptistery located in the square of the same name under the Cathedral.
+It was built between 1316 and 1325 with the unfinished facade dating back to the second half of the 14th century.
 The interior of the baptistery is very fascinating, where some important works are being kept.
 The centerpiece is certainly the famous baptismal font in the middle, a masterpiece of the early Tuscan Renaissance.

 Piazza and Palazzo Salimbeni